bobotran/spoiler-matching/README.md

 # Spoiler Matching
 This is the code for Spoiler Detection as Semantic Text Matching.
-The dataset along with a detailed description is available on Kaggle [here](https://www.kaggle.com/datasets/bobotran/spoiler-matching).
+The dataset along with a detailed description is available on [Kaggle](https://www.kaggle.com/datasets/bobotran/spoiler-matching) and [Hugging Face](https://huggingface.co/datasets/bobotran/spoiler-matching).

 # Quickstart
 ## Data
-Start by downloading the dataset from [Kaggle](https://www.kaggle.com/datasets/bobotran/spoiler-matching).
+Start by downloading the dataset from [Kaggle](https://www.kaggle.com/datasets/bobotran/spoiler-matching) or [Hugging Face](https://huggingface.co/datasets/bobotran/spoiler-matching).

     mkdir data